Kaushik093/NeuralNetwork-Hardware-Acceleration/README.md

 #### Objective
 Design and train a CNN capable of classifying the CIFAR-10 dataset.

+#### Approach
+1. Build a CNN using tensorflow.
+2.

 ### Step2: Accelerate inference of the neural network on the FPGA
+#### Objective
 Use the FPGA fabric of the KRIA KV260 board to accelerate the inference of the trained CNN, maximizing throughput without significant accuracy loss.
+This step was performed using the Vitis-AI framework.

+Optimization involves a co-design approach where the neural network's design has to be modified based on results obtained in step 2.
+The parameters of the model (Weights, biases, activations etc.) are quantized from 32-bit to 8-bit values using the Vitis AI Model Quantizer.
+Additionally, the Vitis AI Model Optimizer can be used to prune the model (GPU required).

+### Development platform

+###